White House waives Jones Act to help storm-ravaged Puerto Rico

 “At @ricardorossello request, @POTUS has authorized the Jones Act be waived for Puerto Rico.
 It will go into effect immediately,” White House Press Secretary Sarah Huckabee Sanders tweeted Thursday morning.

-Puerto Rico Governor Ricardo Rosselló had tweeted earlier that he’d petitioned the White House Wednesday night for a temporary waiver.
+Puerto Rico Governor Ricardo Rosselló had tweeted earlier that he’d petitioned the White House Wednesday night for a temporary waiver, which would allow foreign ships to deliver items to the island.

 Acting Homeland Security Department Secretary Elaine Duke confirmed the move, saying that the temporary waiver will last for 10 days and covers all products being shipped to Puerto Rico.